secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/zapier/index.html.md

 * Last Name
 * Email
 * Company
-* Country
+* Country (must be a [picklist containing all or some of these values](https://docs.google.com/spreadsheets/d/1cV_hI2wAzLxYYDI-NQYF5-FDDPXPXH0VV5qRBUJAQQk/edit?usp=sharing))
 * Number of employees (Can be range, or number)
-* Consent (Whether or not we recieved consent to send email, can be `TRUE` of `FALSE`) [Reference the legal handbook](/handbook/legal/marketing-collaboration/#marketing-rules-and-consent-language) for the language that should be used.
+* Email Consent (Whether or not we recieved consent to send email, can be `TRUE` of `FALSE`) [Reference the legal handbook](/handbook/legal/marketing-collaboration/#marketing-rules-and-consent-language) for the language that should be used.